bbauska/UofM-AdvStyling/readme.md

 <!-- width="6.0in" height="3.3807699037620296in"} -->

-It looks okay right here, but when I make the screen much smaller, you can see that it didn\'t really do anything.
+It looks okay right here, but when I make the screen much smaller, you can see that it didn&apos;t really do anything.
 Now I actually have to physically scroll back and forth to see things.
-The navigation bar hasn\'t changed.
+The navigation bar hasn&apos;t changed.
 You have the same size pictures.

 This is just an example of really bad responsive design.

-Let\'s work together over the next few weeks to make sure that you are avoiding those same types of traps, and we\'re going to get started coding right away.
+Let&apos;s work together over the next few weeks to make sure that you are avoiding those same types of traps, and we&apos;re going to get started coding right away.

 ## Week 1-03.
 Testing Existing Sites

 Hi, everybody.
-One of the things that you\'re going to want to do is test your site to see how it\'s doing across multiple devices and multiple view ports.
+One of the things that you&apos;re going to want to do is test your site to see how it&apos;s doing across multiple devices and multiple view ports.

 But unless you happen to just be flux with money, you may not have access to all these different types of platforms.

 What can you do?
-Well, one option if you\'re using a desktop or a laptop, that you can resize your window and refresh the site.
+Well, one option if you&apos;re using a desktop or a laptop, that you can resize your window and refresh the site.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->